 NERA ECONOMIC CONSULTING ORGANIZATION

-NERA Economic Consulting is a subsidiary of parent company Marsh & McLennan Companies, a Fortune 500 company in the diversified financial industry who also owns a number of firms including Mercer, a HR Consulting firm, and Oliver Wyman, one of our Top 10 Financial/Strategy Consulting firms.
+NERA Economic Consulting is a subsidiary of parent company Marsh & McLennan Companies, a Fortune 500 company in the diversified financial industry who also owns a number of firms including Mercer, an HR Consulting firm, and Oliver Wyman, a top 10 Financial/Strategy Consulting firm.
 See the diagram below for a clear structure of how the Marsh and McLennan Companies are organized.

 NERA has one president, currently Dr. Lawrence Wu, one chairman, currently Dr. Andrew Carron, and ~40 senior vice presidents/directors, ~40 vice presidents/associate directors, and ~50 senior consultants/principals.

 NERA has a large number of practice areas that the firm divides up into 5 categories:

 - Corporate/Advisory: Corporate Governance and Compliance, Risk Advisory Services, Transaction Advisory and M&A Support, Transfer pricing, and Valuation

 - Finance: Bankruptcy, Consumer Protection in Financial Services, Financial Institutions and Banking, Financial Risk Management